kvarak/dnd/docs/_Classes/sorcerer.md

 </div>
 </div>
 </div>
 </div>

 Your innate magic comes from the power of elemental air.
 Many with this power can trace their magic back to a near-death experience caused by the Great Rain, but perhaps you were born during a howling gale so powerful that folk still tell stories of it, or your lineage might include the influence of potent air creatures such as djinn.
 Whatever the case, the magic of the storm permeates your being.

 Storm sorcerers are invaluable members of a ship’s crew.
 Their magic allows them to exert control over wind and weather in their immediate area.
 Their abilities also prove useful in repelling attacks by sahuagin, pirates, and other waterborne threats.

 ### Wind Speaker
 The arcane magic you command is infused with elemental air.
 You can understand, but not speak, Primordial (to level 4), and to a lesser extent its dialects: Aquan, Auran, Ignan, and Terran (to level 3).

 ### Tempestuous Magic
-Starting at 1st level, you can use a ***bonus action*** on your turn to cause whirling gusts of elemental air to briefly surround you, immediately before or after you cast a spell of 1st level or higher.
-Doing so allows you to fly up to 10 feet without provoking opportunity attacks.
+You can use a ***bonus action*** on your turn to cause whirling gusts of elemental air to briefly surround you, immediately before or after you cast a spell of 1st level or higher.
+Doing so allows you to fly up to 10 ft without provoking opportunity attacks.

 ### Heart of the Storm
-At 6th level, you gain resistance to lightning and thunder damage.
+Gain resistance to lightning and thunder damage.

 In addition, whenever you start casting a spell of 1st level or higher that deals lightning or thunder damage, you can choose to have stormy magic erupt from you.
-This eruption causes creatures of your choice that you can see within 10 feet of you to take lightning or thunder damage (choose each time this ability activates) equal to half your sorcerer level.
+This eruption causes creatures of your choice that you can see within 10 ft to take lightning or thunder damage (choose each time this ability activates) equal to half your sorcerer level.

 ### Storm Guide
-At 6th level, you gain the ability to subtly control the weather around you.
+Gain the ability to subtly control the weather around you.

-If it is raining, you can use an ***action*** to cause the rain to stop falling in a 20-foot-radius sphere centered on you.
+If it is raining, you can use an ***action*** to cause the rain to stop falling in a 20 ft radius sphere centered on you.
 You can end this effect as a ***bonus action***.

-If it is windy, you can use a ***bonus action*** each round to choose the direction that the wind blows in a 100-foot-radius sphere centered on you.
+If it is windy, you can use a ***bonus action*** each round to choose the direction that the wind blows in a 100 ft radius sphere centered on you.
 The wind blows in that direction until the end of your next turn.
 This feature doesn’t alter the speed of the wind.

 ### Storm’s Fury
-Starting at 14th level, when you are hit by a melee attack, you can use your ***reaction*** to deal lightning damage to the attacker.
+When you are hit by a melee attack, you can use your ***reaction*** to deal lightning damage to the attacker.
 The damage equals your sorcerer level.
 The attacker must also make a Strength saving throw against your sorcerer spell save DC.
-On a failed save, the attacker is pushed in a straight line up to 20 feet away from you.
+On a failed save, the attacker is pushed in a straight line up to 20 ft away from you.

 ### Wind Soul
-At 18th level, you gain a flying speed of 60 feet.
-As an ***action***, you can reduce your flying speed to 30 feet for 1 hour and choose a number of creatures within 30 feet of you equal to 3 + your Charisma modifier.
-The chosen creatures gain flying speed of 30 feet for 1 hour.
+Gain a flying speed of 60 ft.
+As an ***action***, you can reduce your flying speed to 30 ft for 1 hour and choose a number of creatures within 30 ft equal to 3 + your Charisma modifier.
+The chosen creatures gain flying speed of 30 ft for 1 hour.
 Once you reduce your flying speed in this way, you can’t do so again until you finish a long rest.